-What You Need To Know About Supplements After Weight Loss Surgery
+What You Need To Know About Supplements After Bariatric Surgery

 Everyone knows that taking vitamins benefits your health.
 However, it is less often known why this is true.
 In order to function properly, your body needs the correct balance of vitamins and minerals.
 These vitamins not only help to regulate some of the body’s most important processes, they also have an impact on weight.
 Vitamins regulate brain activity, hunger, appetite, nutrient absorption, energy storage, and metabolic rate, which all directly affect body weight.